mholling/nswtopo/README.markdown

     name: map                 # filename to use for the final map image(s) and related georeferencing files

 Specify the contour spacing.
 The standard contour coverage is 10m for eastern NSW and 20m for central and western NSW (and most of the Snowy Mountains, disappointingly).
-Large scale contour data (source: 2) at 1m or 2m intervals seems limited to towns and coastal areas; Whilst appearing attractive, it is probably not of much use since the contours are not well-matched with the watercourses.
+If you specify a 10m interval but only get 20m intervals, this means 10m contour data does not exist in the map area.
+Large scale contour data (source: 2) at 1m or 2m intervals is sometimes available but seems limited to towns and coastal areas; whilst appearing attractive, it is probably not of much use since the contours are not well-matched with the watercourses.

     contours:
       interval: 10            # contour interval in metres